Skip To Content

 In addition to the requirements of the College, students enrolled in the occupational therapy doctorate program must complete the following to be eligible for graduation:

 • Students must complete a minimum of 108 credit hours, including all required didactic coursework, 24 weeks of Level II fieldwork, and an individual 14-week capstone experience, within 51 months from the date of matriculation.
-The doctoral capstone experience must be started after completion of all coursework and Level II fieldwork as well as completion of preparatory activities defined in 2023 ACOTE OTD Standard D.1.3.
+The doctoral capstone experience must be started after completion of all coursework and Level II fieldwork, as well as completion of all doctoral capstone preparatory activities defined in 2023 ACOTE OTD Standard D.1.3.

 • Students must maintain a cumulative GPA of 3.00 or higher.